Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 Editing on-screen

-The exam documents will be in PDF and Microsoft Word formats.
-The exam is not a test of your ability to use advanced features of Word or PDF, but is a test of basic computer literacy and using Track Changes as core skills needed for editing today.
+The exam documents are PDF and Microsoft Word files.
+The exam is not a test of your ability to use advanced features of Word or PDF, but it is a test of basic computer literacy and using Track Changes as core skills needed for editing today.

-An IPEd webinar, Tour of the accreditation exam documents, will guide you through the sample exam documents, showing how to use them and the on-screen skills you will need during the exam.
-This webinar is available for purchase outside the exam period and by unregistered exam candidates.
-However, once registrations are open for the next exam, candidates who have registered and paid will gain access to the webinar free of charge.
+An IPEd recorded event, How to use the accreditation exam documents, guides you through the sample exam documents, showing how to use them and the on-screen skills you will need during the exam.
+This recording is available for purchase outside the exam period and by unregistered exam candidates.
+However, candidates who have registered and paid to sit the next exam will gain access to the recording free of charge.

 You should practise editing on-screen, and ensure you are familiar with: